 J-Term Trip Coordinator

 Bahamas mission trip (Eleuthera, Bahamas) with United Servants Abroad.
-Our team will have the opportunity to share the Word with almost every school-age student on the island in one short week.
-Throughout the trip, students will lead presentations at elementary and high schools all over the island, lead a day of VBS at Zion Children’s Home (foster home), complete various jobs at Jordan Stone House, and experience a Bahamian Sunday worship service.
-Students will also have fun excursions such as seeing the Glass Window Bridge, visiting gift shops, eating at local restaurants, stopping for ice cream treats, and going to the beautiful pink sand beaches.
+Our team will have the opportunity to share the Word with almost every elementary school-age student on the island in one short week.
+Throughout the trip, students will lead presentations at elementary schools all over the island, lead a day of VBS at Zion Children’s Home (foster home), complete various jobs at Jordan Stone House, and experience a Bahamian Sunday worship service.
+Students will also have fun excursions such as seeing the Glass Window Bridge, Leon Levy Preserve, visiting gift shops, eating a local restaurants, stopping for ice cream treats, going to the beautiful pink sand beaches, and participate in other local activities that are available during our trip dates.
 The team will have daily devotional time together.
 This trip is open to all high school students grades 9-12.
-Tentative trip dates are January 2-9, 2017, and cost is approximately $1,725 (tax-deductible) and includes all meals on the island, lodging, baggage fees, and transportation.
+Tentative trip dates are January 1-8, 2018, and cost is approximately $1,750 (tax-deductible) and includes all meals on the island, lodging, and transportation; excludes airport meals and baggage fees.
+For more information, email Ann Polson at firstname.lastname@example.org.